We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Men are more likely than women to have dandruff due to differences in their skin barrier.
 A small

-The study’s authors also found women’s dandruff responded better to non-dandruff shampoos than men, which they thought was probably due to the detergent (cleaning) effects of shampoo on women’s hair.
+The study’s authors also found women’s dandruff responded better to non-dandruff shampoos than male dandruff, which they thought was probably due to the detergent (cleaning) effects of shampoo on women’s hair.

 Dandruff shampoos with selenium sulfide can make oily hair feel even oilier, according to a

-It’s important to note that choosing a shampoo may take a trial and error approach.
+It’s important to note that choosing a shampoo may take trial and error.
 You also need to consider your hair type and color.